 Students learn about how meaning is communicated in a variety of dance forms and styles.
-They explore technical dance skills, stage craft and production elements for communicating their ideas to an audience and reflect on their success.
-Students apply their dance literacy, knowledge, skills and understandings to communicate their arguments and insight into themes and issues.
+They explore technical dance skills, stage craft and production elements from chosen dance styles for communicating their ideas to an audience and reflect on their success.
+Students apply their dance literacy, knowledge, skills, and understandings to communicate their arguments and insight into teacher directed and professional repertoires, themes, and issues.
 This unit provides the opportunity for students to say something as well as make something.